OWASP/CheatSheetSeries/IndexProactiveControls.md

 # Objective

-This index have for objective to indicate to help an [OWASP Proactive Controls](https://www.owasp.org/index.php/OWASP_Proactive_Controls) user to clearly identify which cheat sheets are useful for each section during his usage of the OWASP Proactive Controls.
+This CheatSheet (CS) will serve an [OWASP Proactive Controls](https://www.owasp.org/index.php/OWASP_Proactive_Controls) user to clearly identify which cheat sheets are useful for each section during their usage of the OWASP Proactive Controls.

 This index is based on the version 2018 V3.0 of the OWASP Proactive Controls.